Stockbridge Village: History

-However, the estate was in deep decline by 1980, with unemployment and crime being rife.
-Cantril Farm was the scene of a riot in August 1981 soon after the infamous rioting several miles away in Toxteth.
+By 1980, the estate was in decline.
+Unemployment and crime had increased.
+Cantril Farm was the scene of a riot in August 1981 soon after the Toxteth riot several miles away.
 By 1982, unemployment on the estate was at 49% among males and 80% among young people, around four times the national average.
 Most of the estate's retail units were vacant.
-Household spaces were also becoming vacant as families were wanting to leave the estate and the vacant properties were difficult to let to new tenants, and very few tenants had opted to buy their properties under the right buy scheme.
+Household spaces were also becoming vacant as families sought to leave the estate.
+Vacant properties were difficult to let.
+Few tenants had opted to buy their homes under Right to Buy.
 Two school buildings on the estate were badly damaged in arson attacks and had to be completely rebuilt.
 Car theft was a major problem in the 1980s and 1990s.

 Stockbridge Village Trust Limited was established on 18 February 1983 as a non-profit-making Private Company limited by guarantee.
 The estate within the Borough of Knowsley, which was owned by the Borough Council, was conveyed to the Trust on 6 April 1983, at the District Valuer's valuation of more than £7million.
 This resulted in the Cantril Farm Estate being split, with two-thirds owned by the Trust, and one third owned by Liverpool City Council.
 The main part of the estate was renamed Stockbridge Village, while the section in Liverpool retained the Cantril Farm name.

 As well as the demolition of some of the tower blocks, some 600 maisonettes and 340 low-rise flats were also bulldozed.
 The remaining properties were refurbished.
 The layout of the estate was altered to improve vehicular access.
 The shopping and recreational areas of the estate were also improved or replaced.

 All council properties on the estate were transferred to the Village housing association in 1995.

 In 2010, further regeneration work began on Stockbridge Village seeing a number of changes, such as the famous Heat Waves swimming baths being demolished as well as St Dominic's school being replaced by a new community centre and two new schools.